kool-engine/kool/README.md

 # Kotlin + OpenGL = kool

-A simple OpenGL based graphics engine, which works with Desktop Java as well as in browsers with Javascript/WebGL.
-Android is in progress (quite far, see android branch...)
+A simple OpenGL based graphics engine that works on Desktop Java, Android and in browsers with Javascript / WebGL.

+Android version currently doesn't compile in IntelliJ (only in Android-Studio due to some gradle-plugin incompatibilities) and therefore remains in a separate branch for now.

 For now this is just an experiment.
 However, if you are curious you can checkout the [javascript demo](https://fabmax.github.io/kool/kool-js/?demo=modelDemo).